AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 ### Who Can Benefit from RUM Data Monitoring Service? {#who-can-benefit-from-rum-data-monitoring-service}

-RUM Data Service is beneficial for those utilizing Adobe's CDN, as it offers a more precise reflection of user interactions, ensuring a reliable measure of website engagement by reflecting the number of Page Views on the client-side that can be compared against the existing server-side CDN log Page Views.
-Additionally, for customers using their own CDN, Adobe can now streamline automatic traffic reporting that includes Page Views for them, which means they don't have to share any traffic report with Adobe.
+RUM Data Service is beneficial for all customers whether utilising Adobe's, or their own CDN.
+It offers a more precise reflection of user interactions, ensuring a reliable measure of website engagement by reflecting the number of Page Views on the client-side.

-It is also a great opportunity to gain advanced insights into your page performance for both the customers who,  are using Adobe's CDN and for those who are using their own CDN.
+In particular, for Adobe CDN users, it accurately tracks user interactions for a direct comparison of client-side Page Views with server-side CDN logs.

+For customers employing their own CDN they can benefit from simplified traffic reporting, as Adobe now directly integrates these Page Views, eliminating the need for separate reports.
+Additionally, all customers gain deep insights into page performance, ensuring both groups can optimise their digital experiences effectively.

 ### Understand how the Real User Monitoring (RUM) Data Service Works {#understand-how-the-rum-data-service-works}